underscore-finance/underscore-docs/user-wallet.md

 **What happens if Underscore disappears?**
 Your funds remain safe and accessible.
 The smart contracts are immutable and don't depend on Underscore's servers.
 You could interact with your wallet directly through BaseScan or any other interface.

-**Can managers or automated strategies steal my funds?**
-No. Managers operate within strict, code-enforced boundaries.
-They can only perform the specific actions you've authorized, with the limits you've set.
-You can revoke access instantly at any time.

-**How do I recover access if I lose my keys?**
-Use your whitelisted addresses (like your hardware wallet or Gnosis Safe) to recover funds.
-If you lose access to your owner wallet but still have manager access, managers can transfer funds to your whitelisted addresses - providing a recovery path even when the primary wallet is lost.

 ### 💰 **Costs & Fees**